Jump directly to the Content

 And no one has told the story of Alice Seeley Harris and her husband John.
 They were Baptists who were among the first people to use photography to promote human rights.
 In the early 1900s, colonialists used forced labor to extract rubber from the Congo's jungles—and villagers who resisted were castrated, burned, or had limbs cut off.
 The Harrises traveled throughout the United States and Britain disseminating photos and giving lectures detailing the abuses.

 You probably haven't heard the story of Ida Sophia Scudder who addressed the plight of Indian women and the fight against bubonic plague, cholera, and leprosy.
 Or the story of Timothy Richard, a Welsh Baptist in China, who helped lead one of the first major humanitarian relief efforts in modern history, campaigning against the cruel practice of foot binding.
-The annals of Western Protestant missions include Nathan Prices, of course.
-But they also include many more John Mackenzies, Alice Seeley Harrises, and Ida Sophia Scudders.
+The annals of Western Protestant missions include many more John Mackenzies, Alice Seeley Harrises, and Ida Sophia Scudders.

 Related Sermon Illustrations